Ko Samui

 If you’ve chosen not to fly to Ko Samui, then at some stage your journey will involve a sea crossing which can vary between 2.5 hours to over 6 hours depending on the time of travel.
 The late-night crossing is the slowest.

-Getting Around
+Getting Around on Ko Samui

 The ubiquitous songthaew is one of the easiest ways of getting around the island.
 They run fixed routes, but unfortunately don’t have fixed prices.
 Ask at your accommodation what the approximate prices should be for any given journey to give yourself a guide.
 Always agree the cost of your journey with the driver before getting on.
 One day you may get quoted 40 Baht for a journey and the next day another driver quotes you 100 Baht for the same journey.
 Don’t try and argue the case, just smile and shake your head.
 The driver will either drop his price or you can catch the next songthaew.
 Like many things in Thailand, there is a rate for tourists and a rate for locals.
 Even if you are fluent in Thai, you are unlikely to get the rate that the local Thai people pay.
 I’ve always found that the drivers in the main town of Na Thon are less likely to try and deliberately overcharge you compared to some of the drivers on the main beaches of Chaweng and Lamai.

-Taxi Meter
+Taxi Meter:

 Prices are higher for the extra air-conditioned comfort of these taxis.
 Don’t be surprised if the driver tells you the meter is broken or ‘forgets’ to put it on.
 Either politely insist on the meter or agree a fixed price before you set off.
-In theory, from June 2008, taxi meters should always switch on their meters as new rates have been agreed for metered fares.
-You can read more about the agreement and Ko Samui taxi fares here >>
+In theory, since June 2008, taxi meters should always switch on their meters as new rates have been agreed for metered fares.

-Car Hire
+Car Hire:

 This can easily be arranged at most of the beaches and from the airport.
 To give you an idea of the size of Ko Samui, a drive around the island will take about an hour.